slackapi/slack-github-action/README.md

 ### Parsing templated variables

-Additional [variables][github-variables] provided by Github can be used to replace templated variables in the provided payloads using the option to parse payloads with the `payload-templated` option:
+Additional variables provided in the Github event [context][event-context] and event [payload][event-payload] can be used to replace templated variables in the input payload with the `payload-templated` option:

 ```yaml
 - name: Send custom JSON data to Slack workflow